Vinz-z/CG-Project-Museum/README.md

 ## Getting Started

-To run the program, make sure you have properly installed Vulkan on your computer: https://vulkan-tutorial.com/Development_environment
+To run the project, make sure you have properly installed Vulkan on your computer: https://vulkan-tutorial.com/Development_environment

 ## Authors
 - [Vincenzo Curreri](https://github.com/Vinz-z) :pizza: